How to hand-raise your very own butterfly

 grow quickly in a dirty, damp container.
 Do this once each

 and put the caterpillar back into the container.
-The

-days until he starts to grow larger.
+several days until he starts to grow larger.

 After a few days, your